-Cherry picking is a logical fallacy that occurs when someone focuses only on evidence that supports their stance, while ignoring evidence that contradicts it.
-For example, a person who engages in cherry picking might mention only a small number of studies out of all the studies which were published on a certain topic, in an attempt to make it look as if the scientific consensus matches their stance.
+Cherry picking is a logical fallacy where someone focuses only on evidence that supports their stance, while ignoring evidence that contradicts it.
+For example, a person who engages in cherry picking might mention only a small selection of studies out of all the ones available on a certain topic, to make it look as if the scientific consensus matches their stance.

 Cherry picking is important to understand, since it’s frequently used in many domains, and can affect everything from how people present misleading rhetoric to how they conduct their internal reasoning process.
 As such, in the following article you will learn more about cherry picking, see examples of how people use it, and understand what you can do in order to respond to its use by others, as well as what you can do to avoid using it yourself.